williecheong/wheelzo/README.md

     - Must be logged in to use this endpoint
     - Deletes the ride associated with specified ride id

+- GET /comments?ride_id={{ ride_id }}
+    - Returns an array of comments for the specified ride id
+    - The returned array is already sorted in earliest comment first

 - POST /comments
     - Must be logged in to use this endpoint
     - Accepts a JSON post parameter with comment details